wp-plugins/the-welcomizer/readme.txt

 1. Upload `/the-welcomizer` directory and files to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the Plugins menu in WordPress.
 4. Find the plugin under the menu Appearance
-5. Configure and save your first movement, or Import a *.twz file.
+5. Configure and save your first movement, or Import a twz/xml file.

 * Create and make this directory writable: 'wp-content/twiz/'